isomerpages/moe-hougangpri/_mk-hougang/About MK@Hougang.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" src="https://www.westspringpri.moe.edu.sg/images/MK/2023%20Reading.png">
 </div>
-<p>MOE Kindergarten @ Hougang will begin operations in January 2025.
-Sited
+<p>MOE Kindergarten @ Hougang began operations in January 2025.
+Sited at
-at Hougang Primary School, it will offer Kindergarten 1 and Kindergarten 2 programmes to Singapore Citizens and Permanent Residents.
+Hougang Primary School, it offers Kindergarten 1 and Kindergarten 2 programmes to Singapore Citizens and Permanent Residents.
 MK@Hougang will also have a Kindergarten Care (KCare) service that offers after school care enrolled MK children.</p>
-<p>MK@Hougang will provide an additional 30 minutes of MTL programme and
+<p>MK@Hougang provides an additional 30 minutes of MTL programme and our
-our operating hours will be different from other MKs.
+operating hours will be different from other MKs.
 There will also be no KCare service in the morning.</p>
-<p>In <strong>2025</strong>, MK@Hougang will only admit <strong>K1 students</strong>.</p>
 <p>For more information on MOE Kindergartens please visit the website at
 <a href="https://www.moe.gov.sg/preschool/moe-kindergarten" rel="noopener noreferrer nofollow" target="_blank"><u>https://www.moe.gov.sg/preschool/moe-kindergarten</u>
 </a>.</p>